chrisichris/ybuilder/README.markdown

 built-in commands for common tasks like downloading dependencies, compiling the project, lauching the REPL with the right classpath etc.

-At the base of `ybuilder` - the `ybuilder.core.build` module - is a yeti-wrapper around ant-tasks, a target-execution-mechanism and an application to execute different targets.
+At the base of `ybuilder` (`module ybuilder.core.build`) is a yeti-wrapper around ant-tasks and a target-execution-mechanism.
+This can be used to define ant-scripts coded yeti.

-On top of this there is a module (`ybuilder.core.base.yeti`) with predifened and customizable targets (clean, compile, test ect), directories, compile-pathes and dependency-management.
-To build a basic build-script which can be customized
+On top of the ant-wrapper there is standard and cutomizable build-script (`module ybuilder.core.base`) with predefined targets (clean, compile, test etc), directories, and maven based dependency- and classpath-management.

 While the base of yubilder is similar to ant the modules on top are similar to maven in that they provide predefined builds which are meant to be used out of the box with a bit customization in 90 % of the usecases

-## Create a new Project in 5 Minutes
+## Installation

+Just copy the `ybuilder.jar` to the root-directory of your project.
+Now you can use it with `java -jar ybuilder`.

+## Creating a yeti project using ybuilder

 >1. make a new directory for your project
 >